Tomas-J-Gonzalez/tg/content/_index.md

 ---
-title: "Tomás González – Experience Designer | Portfolio & Writing"
+title: "Hi, I'm Tomás, an experience designer solving problems with creative & data-driven solutions."
 date: "2016-10-24T17:23:17+01:00"
-description: "Experience designer crafting creative & data-driven solutions.
-View portfolio case studies and design articles from Auckland, New Zealand."
+description: "Tomás González is an Experience designer and Creative technologist based in Auckland, New Zealand.
+Read articles and notes on design and the web."
 draft: false
 ---